haskellweekly/haskellweekly/data/newsletter/issue-247.markdown

   > Where has Monday Morning Haskell been?
 Well, to ring in 2021, we've been making some big improvements to the permanent content on the site.

 - [Defunctionalizing dependent type families in Haskell](https://blog.poisson.chat/posts/2021-01-16-dependent-fcfs.html) by Li-yao Xia
-  > The challenge we’ll face in this post is to do type-level pattern-matching on GADTs indexed by type families.
+  > The challenge we'll face in this post is to do type-level pattern-matching on GADTs indexed by type families.

 - [EDE a template engine](https://qnikst.brick.do/2021-01-17_ede_a_template_engine) by Alexander Vershilov
   > Today I want to describe the library we use at work and why do I use that.